CenturyLinkCloud/APIDocs/Data Centers/get-data-center.md

   "attachments": []
 }}}

-Gets the full hierarchy of groups that exist within a particular account and data center.
+Gets the details of a specific data center the account has access to.
 Calls to this operation must include a token acquired from the authentication endpoint.
 See the <a href="/api-docs/v2#authentication-login">Login API</a> for information on acquiring this token.

 ### When to Use It